microsoft/iot-curriculum/labs/ai-edge/ocr/README.md

         # Get the first camera
         cam = cv2.VideoCapture(0)

-        # Capture a still imagge
+        # Capture a still image
         _, frame = cam.read()

         # Write the image to a file